 Manual campaigns remain essential for surgical creative testing, audience exploration, and scenarios where you need granular control over placements, budgets, or bidding.

-Based on RocketShip HQ data across 40+ app clients, A+AC delivers 15-30% lower CPA on average compared to equivalent manual setups, but manual campaigns are the engine that discovers the winning creatives you feed into A+AC.
+In our experience working across app clients, A+AC consistently delivers meaningfully lower CPA compared to equivalent manual setups, but manual campaigns are the engine that discovers the winning creatives you feed into A+AC.

 The real question is not which one to use, but how to use both together.